 It is highly recommended that students meet with the Biological Sciences Director of Advising when planning their elective courses.
 It is important that the courses taken complement each other as much as possible and are not merely a collection of unrelated topics.
 While a distinct advantage of this program is the flexibility it affords the student in designing a course of study in biology, we wish to make sure that all of our graduates end up with both a solid foundation in biological sciences as well as an appropriate preparation for their intended post-baccalaureate career.

 No course at the 100 level may be used to satisfy the Life Sciences elective requirements.
 A maximum of six credits of independent study/research/honors research may be used toward the 24 elective credits.
 Please keep in mind that a minimum GPA of 2.8 is required to enroll in an independent study/research course in Biological Sciences.
 Research courses can satisfy only one of the three laboratory requirements, regardless of number of credits.
 An Independent Study course, however, will not satisfy any of the three laboratory requirements.
 Courses taken on a pass/fail basis may not be used to satisfy requirements for the major in Biological Sciences.
 Cooperative education credits may not be used to satisfy requirements for the major in Biological Sciences, unless prior approval has been obtained from the Office of Undergraduate Instruction.
-Please note that no more tan two courses with a grade of D may be use to fulfill the requirements of the major.
+Please note that no more than two courses with a grade of D may be use to fulfill the requirements of the major.
 Students must maintain a 2.0 BioSci GPA (includes grades for General Biology I and II and lab, Genetics, and the 24 credits of Life Science Electives portion of the major requirements).

 A minimum of 20 credits of course work from among General Biology, Genetics and Life Sciences Electives must be completed in residence.
 In other words, no more than 16 credits in this part of the major requirements may be transferred from any institution outside of Rutgers-New Brunswick.
 This rule is intended to assure that students receiving degrees from Rutgers - New Brunswick have taken a minimum number of courses in their major with New Brunswick faculty.
 Please keep in mind that although a course may transfer from another institution into one of the Rutgers-New Brunswick colleges, it will not necessarily be accepted toward the major in Biological Sciences.
 Therefore, transfer courses must be evaluated and accepted by the Advising Office of the Office of Undergraduate Instruction in order to count toward the major.
 Any life science elective courses applied to the major in Biological Sciences must be taken within 10 years of graduating